jhonathanc/ps3netsrv-openwrt/README.md

 make package/ps3netsrv/compile
 make package/ps3netsrv/clean
 ```
-6. If you didn't get any error message during the build process, you will find the compiled ps3netsrv on "./bin/packages/{yourPlatform}/jcorrea/".
-So, just upload and install it to your router and setup following this guide:
+6. If you didn't get any error message during the build process, you will find the compiled ps3netsrv on "./bin/packages/{yourPlatform}/ps3netsrv_feed/".
+So, just upload and install it to your router and config it following this guide:
 https://github.com/jhonathanc/ps3netsrv/releases

 7. If you find any problem, let me know (open an issue) and I will try to help you.